dmbarbour/glas/docs/GlasApps.md

 *Aside:* Iteration and browsing of memory deserves some future attention.
 A suitable API for this might be closer to an event stream 'watching' for certain memory events, with options to report a compatible history.

+### Logging

+Almost any application model will benefit from a simple logging mechanism to support debugging, observability of computations, etc..

+* **log:Message** - Response is unit.
+Arbitrary output message, useful for progress reports or debugging.

+Unlike most effects, log outputs will be observable to a debugger even if part of an aborted subtransaction.
+However, it should be obvious which messages are from aborted sub-transaction.
+Some log messages may have special meaning to an environment, e.g. supporting progress bars or implicitly including a snapshot of a call stack.

 ## Console Applications

 Console applications minimally require access to: